Experience design for sharing resources in the ProCoach app

 Project goal

 To make it easier for Precision Nutrition (PN) Health Coaches to share in-house resources with their clients through the existing ProCoach App.
-Make it so that they can focus more on coaching and less on technical tas
+Make it so that they can focus more on coaching and less on technical tasks

 Timeline